 News Man used Mets’ Jeff Wilpon’s name in scam, pleads guilty New York Mets COO Jeff Wilpon (left) and General Manager Sandy Alderson (right) chat during a spring training workout, Wednesday, Feb.
 17, 2016 in Port St. Lucie, Fla.
 Photo Credit: Newsday/ Alejandra Villa By Newsday staff February 18, 2016 6:45 PM Print Share fbShare Tweet gShare Email A New Jersey man who impersonated New York Mets executive Jeff Wilpon to secure financing in office equipment lease deals pleaded guilty to fraud Thursday in Brooklyn federal court.
 Michael Conway, 40, of Verona, said he forged lease deals with the Mets — including a letter from Wilpon, the son of owner Fred Wilpon — as well as with law firms, hospitals, universities and hotels, to convince lenders to give him $3.5 million for the purchase of the equipment to be leased.
 “I made a number of false statements to induce them to send me money,” Conway said.
 “I knew at that time what I was doing was wrong.”
 Conway pocketed most of the money, prosecutors say.
 He could face up to 20 years in prison for wire fraud, and will also have to pay restitution under a plea agreement.
 By Newsday staff John Riley covers courts in New York City for Newsday.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.